-Commensurate with current record revenue levels, CES expects 2022 capital expenditures to be approximately \$50.0 million, of which \$25.0 million is maintenance and \$25.0 million is earmarked for expansion, excluding amounts related to business acquisitions.
-CES plans to continue its disciplined and prudent approach to capital expenditures in 2022 and will adjust its plans as required to support growth throughout divisions.
+Commensurate with current record revenue levels, CES expects 2022 capital expenditures to be approximately \$50.0 million, of which \$25.0 million is maintenance and \$25.0 million is earmarked for expansion.
+CES plans to continue its disciplined and prudent approach to capital expenditures and will adjust its plans as required to support growth throughout divisions.

 CES has proactively managed both the duration and the flexibility of its debt.
 In September 2021, CES successfully amended and extended its Senior Facility to September 2024.
-In light of the growth in activity and revenue levels seen in the first half of the year, in 2022 year to date the Company has proactively added \$80.0 million of incremental capacity to the Senior Facility.
+In light of the growth in activity and revenue levels seen through 2022 to date, during the year the Company proactively increased the available capacity on its Senior Facility to approximately C\$ equivalent \$425.0 million from C\$ equivalent \$232.5 million to support its growth trajectory.
 In October 2017, CES successfully re-financed and reduced its coupon on its previously outstanding \$300.0 million Senior Notes by issuing new 6.375% Senior Notes, which mature in October 2024.
-To support growth in the business and related working capital needs CES routinely considers its capital structure, including further increasing the capacity of its Senior Facility, refinancing of the Company's Senior Notes, amending existing indenture terms, and other potential financing options.
+To support growth in the business and related working capital needs CES routinely considers its capital structure, including further increasing the capacity of its Senior Facility, refinancing of the Company's Senior Notes, and other potential financing options.